tango-controls/tango-doc/source/tools-and-extensions/astor/host_window.rst

 -  When a host window has been opened, all servers controlled on this host are displayed.
--  The color of the srver define its state:
+-  The color of the server define its state:

     +--------------------------------------------------------+
     | |image6| Server is running                             |
     +--------------------------------------------------------+